TheLancashireman/dhMuse/README.md

 might be old. cd-to-mp3.pl should work like cd-to-ogg.pl but create MP3 files instead.
 You'll have to tweak the cfg file to make that work to your satisfaction. flac-to-ogg.pl should do the cd-to-ogg.pl step but without having the CD.

+The scripts are unashamedly linux-based.
+They might work on other operating systems if you have the right stuff installed.

 That's all the documentation you're going to get.
 Enjoy!